 If you need to change your personal email address, username or password in the future, you can find instructions on the Turnitin website.

-If you forgot your password and have never signed into your new v2 account, you’ll need to reach out to Crossref’s support to have your password resent to you from Turnitin.
+If you forgot your password and have never signed into your new v2 account, you’ll need to reach out directly to Turnitin’s support to have your password resent to you from Turnitin.

 If you’ve already signed into your v2 account, but can’t remember your password, you can simply use the Forgot Password link on the login screen of your unique v2 website (https://crossref-xxx.turnitin.com, with xxx being your member ID).